-If guitar was a sporting event, classical guitar would be a marathon.
+If playing the guitar was a sporting event, learning the classical guitar would be a marathon.
 Classical guitar playing requires endurance, stamina, coordination, and finger strength, all in abundance.

 Well, I’m here to tell you that you’re wrong.
 Finger picking can be easy if you learn a few basic finger picking techniques.